Email

 How To Take It

 Alendronate, risedronate, and ibandronate are oral medications for osteoporosis treatment.
-Alendronate is given 70mg once a week.
+Alendronate is given 70 mg once a week.
 Risedronate is given 35 mg weekly or 150 mg monthly.
 Ibandronate is given 150 mg once a month.
 These medications must be taken first thing in the morning on an empty stomach with an 8 oz glass of water.
 Do not take it with other beverages.
 You must remain upright (sitting or standing—no lying down) for 30–60 minutes after taking the medication.
 Do not take any additional medications, beverages, or food for 30–60 minutes after taking the medication.
+This improves the absorption of the medication and prevents the most common side effect, which is heart burn or acid reflux.
 Zoledronic acid is administered at your doctor’s office or at an infusion center.
-The dose is 5 mg given once a year.
-The duration of treatment varies for each patient.
+The dose is 5 mg once a year.
+The duration of treatment varies for each patient but is not likely to be a life-long medication.
+Most patients will require treatment for osteoporosis for 3–5 years.

 Side Effects